Ionian Sea, Greece

 Located in the Ionian Sea, the idyllic Corfu is one of the most famous holiday destinations in Greece, known for its beaches, natural landscapes, traditions, and local delicacies.

 Find all the information you need about Corfu: must-see locations, beaches, nightlife, food recommendations, and ferry schedules.
-Book cheap ferry tickets to Corfu on Ferryhopper in just a few clicks!
+Book cheap ferry tickets to Corfu on Ferryhopper with no hidden fees!

 The traditional mountain village of Giannarades